MahdiKh03/pong-game-python-turtle/README.md

 ## How to Run:
 1. Make sure you have Python 3.x installed on your computer.
 2. Download all the files.
-3. Run `main.py` from your terminal or an IDE.
+3. Run `main.py` from your terminal or an IDE

-4. Enjoy the game!
+Enjoy the game!